 Many tourists see the decision between Kruger National Park and the private reserves as choosing between self-drive or guided safari, but there’s much more in the game here.

 Let’s start from the simple rules.
 Self-drive safaris are not allowed in the private reserves of the Greater Kruger National Park.
-So, if you want to do independent game drives, Kruger National Park is your only option.
+So, if you want to do independent self-drives, Kruger National Park is your only option.
 In the Greater Kruger reserves, private cars are only allowed to drive between the gates and lodges.

 Guided Safari in Kruger National Park – Yes, It’s Possible!